jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

    ![*Disk Size Slider*](images/Chapter-03/disk-slider-550.png "Disk Slider")

+   ![*Completed Install*](images/Chapter-03/finish-550.png "Success")

-  Now click *finish* and you should be ready to go.  with your VirtualBox start screen looking something like mine.
+   Now click *finish* and you should be ready to go.
+With your VirtualBox start screen looking something like mine.
 Note I have gone through and completed the setup for both Ubuntu 15.04 and Fedora 22 Workstation as seen here.

-   ![*Completed Install*](images/Chapter-03/finish-550.png "Success")

 ### Walk Through the Settings